zchoolzboringzz/interstellarwebsitesecret/README.md

 # NOTE - PLEASE READ!
 The website link will change constantly to remove blocked message.
 If you would please, use the about:blank feature to lessen the ban percent.

-# Holy-Unblocker Website - The new way of unblocking websites.
+# Interstellar Prox - The new way of unblocking websites.
 Using Holy-Unblocker as a website generator.
 Context: Holy-Unblocker is a website that bypasses blocking systems like Securly, Netop Vision, etc.

-# What is Holy-Unblocker?
+# What is Interstellar?
 Holy-Unblocker is a website that bypasses school blocking systems and lets you search up anything + play anything.
 It's open 24/7 and is completely free to use.

 # Is this used with credit?